-- To upgrade from a release that did not support GISO to a release supporting GISO version, it is mandatory to first upgrade to mini ISO with GISO support.
-For NCS 5500 series routers, upgrade to release 6.2.2 or later - The system where GISO is built must meet the following requirements: - System must have Python version 2.7 and later. - System must have free disk space of minimum 3 to 4 GB. - Verify that the Linux utilities mount, rm, cp, umount, zcat, chroot, mkisofs are present in the system.
+- The system where GISO is built must meet the following requirements: - System must have Python version 3.6 and later. - System must have free disk space of minimum 12 GB. - Verify that the Linux utilities mount, rm, cp, umount, zcat, chroot, mkisofs are present in the system.
 These utilities will be used by the script.
-Ensure privileges are available to execute all of these Linux commands. - Kernel version of the system must be later than 3.16 or later than the version of kernel of Cisco ISO. - Verify that a libyaml rpm supported by the Linux kernel is available to successfully import yaml in the tool. - User should have proper permission for security rpm(k9sec-rpm) in rpm repository, else security rpm would be ignored for Golden ISO creation.
+Ensure privileges are available to execute all of these Linux commands.
+However, if you are using Docker, these utilities are not required. - Kernel version of the system must be later than 3.16 or later than the version of kernel of Cisco ISO. - Verify that a libyaml rpm supported by the Linux kernel is available to successfully import yaml in the tool. - User should have proper permission for security rpm(k9sec-rpm) in rpm repository, else security rpm would be ignored for Golden ISO creation. - The system from where the gisobuild.py script is executed must have root credentials.

-- The system from where the gisobuild.py script is executed must have root credentials. - Step 1 Copy the script gisobuild.py from the Github location to an offline system or external server where the GISO will be built.
-Ensure that this system meets the pre-requisites described above in the Before You Begin section. - Step 2 Run the script gisobuild.py and provide parameters to build the golden ISO off the router.
+- Step 1 Copy the script gisobuild.py from the Github location to an offline system or external server where the GISO will be built.
+Ensure that this system meets the pre-requisites described above in the Before You Begin section. - Run the script gisobuild.py and provide parameters to build the golden ISO off the router.
+Ensure that all RPMs and SMUs are present in the same directory or on a repository.
+The number of RPMs and SMUs that can be used to build the Golden ISO is 64. - If you are using Python 3.6 and later, go through the following usage parameters: